 Safety Management Systems

-Reasons for organisations to implement an Occupational Health and Safety Management System (OHSMS) are wide and varied – and include legal obligations, ethical concerns, industrial relations considerations and improving financial performance.
+Reasons for organisations to implement a Safety Management System (SMS) are wide and varied – and include legal obligations, ethical concerns, industrial relations considerations and improving financial performance.

 However, the reduction of workplace illness and injury, and minimising the costs associated with workplace accidents should be the primary motive for the implementation of an effective OHSMS.
 These systems are also used by some organisations to demonstrate, internally and in some cases externally, that they are systematically controlling the risks to all persons affected by the organisations activities, products or services.

 To ensure that an organisation complies with relevant OHS legislation, standards and codes of practice, it requires the need to implement an effective SMS.
 The system needs to be appropriate and reflect the OHS issues within the organisation.
 To achieve this, the system needs to have the following components: